EvanForsythe/BB485/week07.md

 To predict domains across multiple species, we will use the web-based tool [CDsearch](https://www.ncbi.nlm.nih.gov/Structure/bwrpsb/bwrpsb.cgi).

-Input your multiple sequence alignment into the input box and download the table.
+Input your **unaligned sequences** into the input box and download the table.
 The easiest way to 'download' the output is to create a new tsv file on the HPC and then copy and paste from the web browser into your file.

 Edit the table file so that it looks like this: